-Edirin Okoloko joined the Colorado Health Institute in October 2019 as a Program Manager.
-Edirin manages programs and projects for government, nonprofit, health systems, and other CHI partners.
+Edirin Okoloko worked as a Program Manager at the Colorado Health Institute in from 2019 to 2021 .
+Edirin managed programs and projects for government, nonprofit, health systems, and other CHI partners.

 Before joining CHI, Edirin was a health policy analyst at DaVita, serving as the subject-matter expert on the Affordable Care Act as well as the patient education/advocacy lead for remote field teams.
 After joining DaVita’s integrated care department in 2017, she managed operational and reporting strategy for one of the Center for Medicare & Medicaid Innovation’s managed care demonstrations and supported various targeted intervention projects aimed at addressing complex comorbid conditions in kidney disease patients.

 Edirin attended Yale University, earning her bachelor’s degree in history of medicine, science, and public health and her master’s degree in public health with a concentration in health policy and global health from the Yale School of Public Health.
 She led research projects on sexual and women’s health in marginalized communities in New Haven, Conn., and Cape Town, South Africa.
 Edirin also worked for notable health policy and global health organizations such as Médecins Sans Frontières and HealthHIV.